 - Cook your burgers in good olive oil.
 It makes all the difference, locks in the moisture, and creates incredible flavors.

-For this recipe, I rely on six simple ingredients that give these patties a creamy and delicious taste:
+For this recipe, I rely on simple ingredients that give these patties a creamy and delicious taste:

 - a soft and sophisticated cheese like Brie—preferably from grass-fed animals;

-- the pleasant aroma of garlic;
+- the pleasant aroma of garlic and olive oil;

 - the richness of an egg;

-- simple seasonings of salt and pepper;
+- simple seasonings of salt and pepper (optional);

-- And of course ground beef.
+- And, of course, ground beef.

 Additional Recipe Notes